QuantumofSolace/Homeless-Human/wiki/training-direct-stage-one.markdown

 Texter: “I think I’ve been depressed for a long time.
 I’m fat and I hate being this way, but I can’t get skinny.
 No one is ever going to like me”
 Crisis Counselor: “I’m hearing that your feelings about your weight are painful and upsetting.”

+Technique	Effect/Benefit	When to Use It	Example Reflection and Paraphrasing	Shows that you are listening to the texter and doing your best to put yourself in their shoes.
+When you want to doube-check that you’re understanding the texter correctly, without having to ask.
+“So you already felt isolated, and today’s incident just added fuel to the fire?”
+Validation	Lets the texter know that their feelings are normal and natural, and that there’s nothing wrong with them for feeling that way.
+When the texter has just described a difficult emotion, or tries to minimize their own feelings.
+(For example, “It’s stupid for me to feel that way.”)
+“From what you’ve been saying about the fight, it’s understandable that you’re feeling overwhelmed and upset.”
+Tentafier	Allows you to avoid making assumptions about what the texter is feeling.
+To get the texter to share more about a particular feeling without asking a question.
+“It sounds like you are feeling worred about how your parents will react.”
+Empathetic Response	Shows (rather than tells!) the texter that you’re there for them.
+When you want to show the texter that you care about what they’re going through (instead of using a sympathetic response like “I’m sorry.”)
+“You’re saying you’re feeling abandoned because you haven’t heard back from your friend.
+It can be devastating to feel that way.”
+Strength ID	Shows the texter that they have inherent positive qulaities, and have the strength to fight through their struggles.
+To guide the texter toward being more open to help.
+To reflect and demonstrate the texter’s inherent strengths back to them.
+To empower the texter toward collaborative problem-solving and action planning.
+“It was brave of you to reach out for help today.”
+Open-Ended Question	Allows the texter to expand upon what they are feeling and thinking.
+Allows you to explore the situation without interviewing the texter.
+To learn more and dig deeper into the texter’s thoughts and feelings.
+To give added momentum to the Exploration stage.
+“Can you tell me more about the frustrating thoughts you’ve been having?”